Root Canal Treatment - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 Your dentist may perform the root canal treatment himself or recommend that you see an endodontist.
 The endodontist is a dentist who has a university degree specializing in endodontics.
 Endodontics is a specialization of dentistry that studies the treatment of the dental pulp or nerve.

-• It makes a small opening in the tooth to access the canal and the damaged pulp.
+• He or She will make a small opening in the tooth to access the canal and the damaged pulp.

-• Using precision instruments, he removes the pulp, cleaning and widening the canal.
+• Using precision instruments, the dentist will remove the pulp, cleaning and widening the canal.

-• Then it fills and seals the canal.
+• Then the dentist will fill and seal the canal.

-• Then, he closes the tooth with a temporary or permanent filling.
+• Then, he or she will close the tooth with a temporary or permanent filling.

 Tooth Restoration After Root Canal Treatment